thanhhvt7196/Coordinator-RxSwift-structure/README.md

 ## CocoaPods

-If we can't find Carthage installation for a library, we can use CocoaPods for that library.
+If you can't find Carthage installation for a library, you can use CocoaPods.

 ## Project Structure
 ```